miguel09406/oem-sample-product_requirements/README.md

 Overview
 --------

 OEM-Partner's OEM-SAMP is a complete Automation System that offers control of video, audio, lighting, and other systems using OEM-Partner components.
-It features an HTML5 Web User Interface that is optimized for iPad, iPod, iPhone, Android, and similar tablets and smart-phones as the display and control interface.
+It features a HTML5 Web User Interface that is optimized for iPad, iPod, iPhone, Android, and similar tablets and smart-phones as the display and control interface.

 -	The OEM-SAMP system is unique in that it is designed to run on a home or business network, rather than as a stand-alone controller with dedicated cabling, making it ideal for retrofit or distributed system designs.
 -	The system consists of a hardware component and a software component.
 The hardware component is the OEM-Partner's OEM-SAMP (Linux Automation System).
 The software is the OEM-Partner's OEM-SAMP.
 -	The control program, or “Daemon”, runs on a small fan-less low-power Linux processor (OEM-Partner's OEM-SAMP).
 The processor simply plugs into an Ethernet connection.
 It uses an 18V DC power supply, or can be powered over Ethernet 	(PoE) with the Alix POE1a2 passive POE Adapter.
 It has no other active connections.
 -	The OEM-SAMP processor also runs “Command Servers”, which contains the interface drivers for the controlled devices, and the Device Library.
 -	The Device Library contains IR, LAN and RS-232 codes for each audio or video component that the system can control, along with button layouts, button names, etc.
 -	The OEM-SAMP processor also contains an optional Z-Wave interface for control of lighting and other appliances.
 -	The OEM-SAMP system communicates with the OEM-Partner's THING and Mini-THING control interfaces via the Ethernet Network, providing direct control via IR, RS-232 and Trigger outputs.
 The THING device(s) may be located next to the 	devices that are being controlled, and multiple THING's or Mini-THING's devices may be deployed in distributed A/V systems.
 -	The OEM-SAMP system also communicates directly with OEM-Partner's IP products over the Network.
 -	OEM-SAMP features a high-level user-friendly configuration interface, allowing quick and simple system setup without requiring extensive programming or installer training, making it ideal for OEM-Partner’s world-wide network of 	installers.
 -	OEM-SAMP does not require Internet access for configuration or use.
 All files are contained within the OEM-SAMP processor.